jenyu7/e-MERGE-ingChampions/README.md

   5. Print the string at the end, and graph the times measured.

 **What we did:**
-  * Ran through the four arrays thirty times.
+  * Ran through the six arrays thirty times.
   * Took the average of the runtimes.
-  * Reduced the averages by a factor of 100 to avoid skewing.
+  * Reduced the averages by a factor of 100 for a better visualization.
   * Graphed these averages to see the trend.

 **Graph (Link)** <br>